top of page

 Self-Esteem & Confidence

-Unstable self-worth can lead to self-doubt, hesitation, and fear of evaluation.
+Unstable self-worth creates constant internal evaluation—leading to self-doubt, hesitation, and fear of how you are perceived.

 Perfectionism